jspecify/jspecify/docs/user-guide.md

 then the syntax is `@Nullable String[]`.
 If you want to say that the _array itself_ can be null then the syntax is `String @Nullable []`.
 And if both the elements and the array itself can be null, the syntax is `@Nullable String @Nullable []`.

+1. TODO: comment on declaration vs type use annotations, especially for arrays.

 ### Wildcard bounds